 This is a common question – after all, 33% is quite a significant sum.
 It all depends.
 If you have a good case that stands the chance of a good reward then your lawyer will be more willing to take a smaller percentage.
 But if your case doesn’t stand the chance of a significant settlement then your lawyer might not be so willing to lower his percentage.

 The discussion about fees can be a telling one – it can show you how your lawyer will treat you during your dealings with him.
 If they are callous and unfeeling when you ask for a reduction it is quite likely that this is the same way they will treat you during your case.
 The best personal injury attorney will do everything they can to get a settlement so that they can keep costs at a minimum.
 This is not to say that they bend over at the first offer that the defendant throws at them.
 Instead, they will build a case strong enough to scare the defendant into believing that a court outcome would be worse.
 They will also go for the largest settlement that they can get, so that their client can walk away with a bigger chunk.
 That said, your lawyer should not be afraid to go to court.
 Sometimes defendants will refuse to settle or fail to take the matter seriously, and any lawyer worth his salt will be ready to argue the matter before a jury.
 But don’t forget that there is always a chance that you could lose.

 The most important thing when it comes to personal injury attorney fees is to make sure that you are working with the right one, not just the one who has chosen the right digital marketing agency.
 If you hire the right lawyer they will not overcharge you and they will do their best to keep the costs at a minimum.
 They will also do everything in their power to ensure that you get the best representation, be it during settlement or in court.
-It is worthwhile to take your time and research the best lawyers near you, but don’t forget that the statute of limitations may be ticking, so do not delay.
+It is worthwhile to take your time and search the web for the best lawyers near you, but don’t forget that the statute of limitations may be ticking, so do not delay.